freeflightsim/flightgear_fabric/README.md

 Select [1-3]?
 ```

-There are three options, with only the stanle kinda working
+There are three options, with only the stable kinda working